-- Begin practicing attention skills on simple, yet practical activities (such as reading a paragraph or adding numbers) in a quiet room.
-Gradually make the tasks harder (read a short story or balance a checkbook) or work in a more noisy environment.
+- Practice attention skills on simple but practical activities (such as reading a paragraph or adding numbers) in a quiet room.
+Gradually make tasks harder.
+For example, read a short story, balance a checkbook, or work in a slightly noisier environment.

-After brain injury, a person’s ability to process and understand information often slows down and can become more challenging.
+After a TBI, a person’s ability to process and understand information often slows down and can become more challenging.
 This can result in some of the following problems:

 - Taking more time to understand and follow directions.

-- Having trouble following television shows, movies, etc.
+- Having trouble following storylines in television shows and movies.

-- Being slower to carry out physical tasks, including routine activities like getting dressed or cooking.
+- Taking longer to carry out physical tasks, including routine activities, such as getting dressed or cooking.

 What can be done to improve the ability to process and understand information?

 - Decrease distractions.
 For example, turn the television off and silence your phone so that you can focus fully on what you’re trying to understand.

 - Allow more time to think about the information before moving on.